nredick/nredick.github.io/content/docs/setting-up-vsc-macos/index.md

 }
 ```

-You can find this setting by searching for `code-runner.executorMap` in the settings search bar (ooen settings with `cmd + ,`), then clicking the link to edit in `settings.json`.
+You can find this setting by searching for `code-runner.executorMap` in the settings search bar (open settings with `cmd + ,`), then clicking the link to edit in `settings.json`.

 ![Setting up the Code Runner executor map](edit-json-settings.png)